programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 There are three fundamental technical requirements for this lesson that form the foundation of our digital archaeology approach.

 1. The first requirement centres on having appropriate tools to transform digital artifacts into more accessible and analyzable states.
 While numerous tools and methodologies exist for this purpose, we begin with a straightforward yet powerful hex viewer, which allows us to examine the raw binary data of digital files.
 A hex viewer displays the hexadecimal representation of binary data, as explored in Kay Lack’s presentation on [binary, hex, and other ways of information encoding](https://www.0de5.net/stimuli/binary-code), making it possible to see patterns, headers, and structures that are otherwise hidden from conventional file viewers.
-We recommend using the command line tool `hexyl` or the browser-based [HexEd.it](https://hexed.it/) for reliable options that provide the necessary functionality for beginners while maintaining the depth required for more advanced analysis.
-In this lesson, you will learn to use `hexyl`.
+While there are several good options for this kind of utility, we recommend using the command line tool `hexyl`.
+We will use 'hexyl' throughout this lesson and in the examples.
-2. Given our focus on a command line tool (`hexyl`), we expect you to be comfortable with this coding environment.
+2. Given our focus on a command line tool (`hexyl`), we expect you to be comfortable with a shell environment.
 We give examples throughout the lesson that can be copy/pasted, but some basic understanding of the Linux, macOS, or Windows shells will improve your digestion of this lesson.
 If you want to learn more about working in shell environments, Programming Historian has lessons on [Bash](https://programminghistorian.org/en/lessons/intro-to-bash) for Linux (and to some extent macOS), and [PowerShell](https://programminghistorian.org/en/lessons/intro-to-powershell) for Windows.
 3. The third and last requirement involves acquiring suitable digital objects for analysis.
 While this lesson focuses on born-digital artifacts, the techniques taught here (inspecting hex data, identifying file signatures) can also be applied to digitized materials such as scanned images or OCR'd PDFs.
 We provide curated files for both case studies, so you do not need to source your own.
 For independent research, the main challenges lie in locating relevant materials, navigating access restrictions or format obsolescence, and ensuring you have the legal right to inspect proprietary files, which are topics beyond the scope of this lesson.

 ## Reverse Engineering as Historical Method